BigThinkcode/python-rest-tester/README.md

-# rest-api-testing-framework
+# python-rest-tester-framework
-Welcome to the REST API Testing Framework, a robust and flexible solution for testing REST-based applications.
+Welcome to the Python REST tester, the API Testing Framework, with a robust and flexible solution for testing REST-based applications.
 This framework is built on the powerful Pytest library and is designed to work with Python 3.10, ensuring you have the latest features at your disposal.

 ## Features
   **Comprehensive HTTP Method Support**: Whether you're testing GET, POST, PUT, DELETE, or any other HTTP method, our framework has you covered.